skacharde/contact-info-app/README.md

     ├───assets
     └───environments

-# Steps to run the application
+# Steps to run the application (need nodejs and git installed on to the machine)

 - Need to clone https://github.com/skacharde/contact-info-app.git on local mochine